Forcing Over a Free Suslin Tree: Introduction

 \begin{problem3}[Folklore] Is it consistent that there exists an almost Kurepa Suslin tree and there does not exist a Kurepa tree?\footnote{Concerning the relationship between Problems 2 and 3, start with a model with a Mahlo cardinal $\ka$ and a uniformly coherent Suslin tree $T$.
 After forcing with $\col(\omega_1, < \! \ka) * \add(\omega,\omega_2)$, $T$ is a Suslin tree with $\omega_2$-many automorphisms.
 But $T$ is not an almost Kurepa Suslin tree, since by the result of Jensen and Schlechta, no c.c.c.\ forcing can introduce a Kurepa tree in this model.} \end{problem3}

 Baumgartner introduced the idea of a \emph{subtree base} for an $\omega_1$-tree $T$, which is a collection $\mathcal B$ of uncountable downwards closed subtrees of $T$ such that every uncountable downwards closed subtree of $T$ contains some member of $\mathcal B$ (\cite{baumgartnerbase}).
 He proved that after forcing with the L\'{e}vy collapse $\col(\omega_1,< \! \ka)$, where $\ka$ is an inaccessible cardinal, every Aronszajn tree has a base of cardinality $\omega_1$.
-A related idea called \emph{Aronszajn tree saturation} was introduced by K\"onig, Moore, Larson, and Veli\v{c}kovi\'{c} in the context of attempting to reduce the large cardinal assumption used to produce a model with a five element basis for the class of uncountable linear orders (\cite{moorebounding}, \cite{moorefive}).
+A related idea called \emph{Aronszajn tree saturation} was introduced by K\"onig, Larson, Moore, and Veli\v{c}kovi\'{c} in the context of attempting to reduce the large cardinal assumption used to produce a model with a five element basis for the class of uncountable linear orders (\cite{moorebounding, moorefive}).
 An Aronszajn tree $T$ is \emph{saturated} if every almost disjoint family of uncountable downwards closed subtrees of $T$ has cardinality at most $\omega_1$.

 Note that if $T$ has a subtree base of size $\omega_1$, then $T$ is saturated.
 So after forcing with the L\'{e}vy collapse $\col(\omega_1,< \! \ka)$, where $\ka$ is an inaccessible cardinal, every Aronszajn tree is saturated, and by Silver's result, there does not exist a Kurepa tree.
 On the other hand, Baumgartner and Todor\v{c}evi\'{c} proved that if there exists a Kurepa tree, then there exists a special Aronszajn tree which is not saturated (\cite{baumgartnerbase}).
-These facts lead to the following natural question of Moore. \begin{problem4}[Moore \cite{moorestructural}] Is it consistent that there exists a non-saturated Aronszajn tree and there does not exist a Kurepa tree?\footnote{According to Moore, this question is implicit in \cite{moorestructural} (see the comments after Question 9.2).} \end{problem4}
+These facts lead to the following natural question of Moore. \begin{problem4}[Moore \cite{moorestructural}] Is it consistent that there exists a non-saturated Aronszajn tree and there does not exist a Kurepa tree?\footnote{According to Moore, this question is implicit in \cite{moorestructural} (see the comments after Question 9.2).
+It also appears as problem \#28 in \cite{problembook}.} \end{problem4}

 In this article, we provide solutions to Problems 1, 2, 3, and 4.
 Our main result is as follows:

 \begin{maintheorem*} Suppose that there exists an inaccessible cardinal $\ka$ and there exists an infinitely splitting normal free Suslin tree $T$.
 Then there exists a forcing poset $\p$ satisfying that the product forcing $\col(\omega_1,< \! \kappa) \times \p$ forces: \begin{enumerate} \item $\ka = \omega_2$; \item \textsf{GCH} holds; \item $T$ is a Suslin tree; \item there exists an almost disjoint family $\{ f_\tau : \tau < \omega_2 \}$ of automorphisms of $T$; \item there does not exist a Kurepa tree. \end{enumerate} \end{maintheorem*}